 Changes made to the Description are be saved by pressing the Update button (see below).
 If the Update button is not pressed, changes made to the Description will be lost.

-The Manage App field contains a list of buttons that lead to other parts of the platform.
+The Manage App field contains a list of buttons that lead to other parts of the platform, including the Activity Explorer.

 The Edit in Studio button opens the application in the Studio to edit.

-The View Activity button leads to the Activity Tab, with the Inspected application selected under Show app journeys for.
+The View Activity button leads to the Activity Tab, with the Inspected application selected under Show app sessions for.

 The Manage Branches button leads to an interface that shows all branches of the application.
 Inspecting a branch allows you to: